Updated 25 June 2021

 Your existing BMM keywords will continue to work, and there’s no particular advantage to converting your BMM keywords.

 Is there anything I should do ahead of the change to prepare?

-No immediate action is required, and we recommend you don’t take any action for now.
+No action is required.
 Your BMM keywords will automatically start working as phrase keywords.